koshelev-valerii/travel-in-Russia/README.md

 ## Description
 -------------------------------

 ### Adaptive landing - with a story about the country.
-The main goal of this training landing page is adaptive layout, as well as mastering the structure of `BEM`, `flex` and `grid ' technologies, and working with animation.
-Adapted to all popular screen resolutions: used "rubber" layout and @medi
+The main goal of this training landing page is adaptive layout, as well as mastering the structure of `BEM`, `flex` and `grid` technologies, and working with animation.
+Adapted to all popular screen resolutions: used "rubber" layout and @media queries.

 ## Technologies in the project
 -------------------------------